Please check back regularly for updates on TREA’s response to the Covid-19 virus

 -Backpacks, lunch boxes and individual supplies will be kept with each student throughout the day.
 There will be no personal items stored in common areas.

 -When possible, students will only use their own materials and will not share supplies with other students.

 -Students will sanitize/wash hands before and after using shared supplies if required for specific tasks.

 -Hand sanitizing stations (provided by TREA) will be located outside of every classroom door, as well as within the classroom.

 -Students will be reminded to use hand sanitizer each time they enter and leave a classroom.

--Students will be reminded to wash their hands with soap for at least 20 seconds before eating, after use of the restroom, and after recess or a group activity.
+-Students will be reminded to wash their hands with soap for at least 20 seconds before eating, after use of the restroom, and after recess, or a group activity.

 -Students must bring water bottles from home.
 Water fountains will be covered so that students may not drink directly out of them.
 The use of church water jugs or vending machines is prohibited.
 TREA does not provide water bottles for students except for on rare occasions.
 Students who repeatedly do not bring water will be given a reusable water bottle at the family’s expense.

 -Students will not bring shared food items this year for special events.